Graves’ disease is nothing to mess around with.

 Most of the time, these drugs are taken over a period of six months to two years.
 Graves’ can still return even after treatment.

-An estimated 40 to 50 percent of those treated will relapse.
+An estimated of those treated will relapse.
 If a relapse occurs, other treatments may be recommended, since treatment with these drugs can cause liver disease and agranulocytosis over time.

 According to Weinstein, “The majority of patients treated with antithyroid medications will relapse and need to move forward with more definitive therapy with either radioactive iodine ablation or surgery.”